nesrak1/UABEA/.github/ISSUE_TEMPLATE/bug_report.md

 **Note**
 You should **always** be using the nightly builds to report bugs.
 If you are not using nightly, download it and try again.
 It can be downloaded from: https://nightly.link/nesrak1/UABEA/workflows/dotnet-desktop/master/uabea-windows.zip.
 If it's still happening, continue on.

+## Delete the above block if you understand.
+Any issues posted with this block will be closed.

 **Describe the bug**
 A clear and concise description of what the bug is.